pvtl-pre/tap-made-simple/docs/azure-infrastructure/01-prep-azure-objects.md

 ## What Did the Script Do?

 First a quick note on something that happens before all of the scripts are run, which is `./scripts/set-env.sh` is run first.
 It adds a function to display steps more vividly but more importantly, it makes a copy of `params.yaml` and puts it into a `generated` directory.
-Some of the subsequent scripts will need to modify the `params.yaml` file so making a copy of it and editing the `./generated/params.yaml` version keeps your copy clean.
+Some of the subsequent scripts will need to modify the `params.yaml` file so making a copy of it and editing the `./generated/params.yaml` version keeps it clean.

 This script creates an Azure Resource Group.